ry755/ryfs/README.md

 # RYFS - the Ry File System
-This is a work-in-progress filesystem for small-sized disks
+This is a work-in-progress filesystem for small-sized disks.
-RYFS was made for fun, it is not meant to be used practically
+RYFS was made for fun, it is not meant to be used practically.

 # Usage
-`ryfs.py` is used to create and modify RYFS disk images
+`ryfs.py` is used to create and modify RYFS disk images.
 The following commands are supported:
 | Command  | Description                     |
 |----------|---------------------------------|